Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Application to internal and external flow scenarios

 Unlike finite-difference methods on a structured Cartesian mesh, the velocity discontinuities at the intersections of the moving lid with the sidewalls generate large, localized residuals that hinder optimizer convergence.
 To alleviate this issue, a smooth lid velocity profile is adopted following \citet{wang2024piratenet}:

-Additionally, since only the spatial derivatives of the pressure field appear in the governing equations, the pressure field is anchored to an arbitrary reference value at an arbitrary point within the domain ($p(0.5, 0.5) = 0$).
-This point-wise constraint is enforced with its own penalty scaling factor of $\eta_p = 0.1$.
-The constrained optimization problem for the pressure-based formulation is then written as
+Additionally, since only the spatial derivatives of the pressure field appear in the governing equations, the pressure field is anchored to an arbitrary reference value at an arbitrary point within the domain ($p(0.5, 0.5) = 0$) to prevent its unbounded growth.
+This single-point constraint $\mathcal{C}_p$ is enforced with its own penalty scaling factor of $\eta_p = 0.1$.
+The constrained optimization problem for the pressure-Poisson-based formulation is then written as

 For comparison, the baseline formulation is expressed as